mworchel/svbrdf-estimation/README.md

 In the course of this project, the differentiable path tracer Redner [1] was integrated into the deep network-based SVBRDF estimation pipeline by Deschaintre et al. [2][3].
 ## Implementation

-Besides the reference TensorFlow implementation of the multi-view method [3], this repository contains custom PyTorch implementations of the multi-view as well as the single-view method [2].
-The reference code was merely used as a guidance for the custom implementation and all rights are reserved by the original authors.
+This repository contains custom PyTorch implementations of the single-view [2] as well as the multi-view method [3].
+The [reference code](https://repo-sam.inria.fr/fungraph/multi_image_materials/supplemental_multi_images/multiImage_code.zip) was merely used as a guidance for the custom implementation and all rights are reserved by the original authors.

 The folder `./development/multiImage_pytorch` contains the main entry point of the custom implementation.
 The script `main.py` can be used for training und (very basic) testing of the single-view model.
 Its usage is roughly outlined in the scripts `test.sh/bat` and `train.sh/bat`.
 To list available options, run `python main.py --help`.